Trent Kelly: 2016 election

 Kelly won the Republican primary in March 2016, defeating Paul Clever of Olive Branch both districtwide and in DeSoto County.
 Kelly had 18,152 votes in DeSoto County, or 80%, to Clever's 4,497 (20%).

 Kelly then won reelection with 67.57% of the vote to Democratic nominee Jacob Owens's 27.97%, followed by Libertarian Chase Wilson's 2.92% and Reform Party candidate Cathy L. Toole's 1.45%.

 Tenure

 Kelly was sworn in by House Speaker John Boehner on June 9, 2015.
 In his first term, he served on the House Committee on Agriculture and the House Committee on Small Business.

-Kelly serves on the House Armed Services Committee and the Agriculture Committee and Small Business Committee, where he serves as the chair of the Subcommittee on Investigations, Oversight, and Regulations.
+Kelly serves on the House Armed Services Committee, the House Permanent Select Committee on Intelligence, and the House Agriculture Committee.
+He has previously served on the House Committee on Small Business and the House Committee on the Budget.

 In December 2020, Kelly was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

+In 2024, Kelly voted against the $60 billion military aid package for Ukraine; The Washington Post reported that some of the funding would have supported defense jobs in his constituency.